nkamatam/Exams/CDA/AWS CDA - KMS and Encryption on AWS.md

 ## KMS - 101

 ### Amazon Key Management Service
-* AWS KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt you
+* AWS KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMTA3MTI2OSw5ODI2MTAzMTBdfQ==
+eyJoaXN0b3J5IjpbLTIwNDEzMDI1NDNdfQ==
 -->